 Restructuring Cost Example

 Rajesh works as the chief accountant in a food logistics company.
-With extreme hard work and perseverance, he has reached his current position and he enjoys doing his work.
-In the recent spate of incidents, he has been instructed by the Board of the company that the company plans to undergo a restructuring schedule in the coming quarter of operations.
+With extreme hard work and perseverance, he has reached his current position, and he enjoys doing his work.
+In the recent spate of incidents, the Board of the company instructs him that the company plans to undergo a restructuring schedule in the coming quarter of operations.
 Rajesh has been asked to handle the accounting data for this restructuring cost.
-It is Rajesh’s sole responsibility to keep a track of the expenses and make a sense of all the restructuring expenses that the company is undertaking in that particular quarter.
+It is Rajesh’s sole responsibility to keep track of the expenses and make sense of all the restructuring expenses that the company is undertaking in that particular quarter.

-Rajesh has decided to take the following steps in maintaining an accurate data of the restructuring expenses:
+Rajesh has decided to take the following steps in maintaining accurate data of the restructuring expenses:

 - Firstly Rajesh gets a memo notification that the company is going to replace the current inventory accounting system with an electronic Radio Frequency Identification-based system.
 In this new system, a small tag will be attached to the boxed orders received from the current suppliers.
-A radio frequency signal emitter will be there at the entrance of the distribution warehouse along with software which will work as an intermediary to this hardware and the accounting software used by the company.
+A radio frequency signal emitter will be there at the entrance of the distribution warehouse along with software that will work as an intermediary to this hardware and the accounting software used by the company.
 The small tag attached to these boxes will be automatically read as they enter and leave the warehouse.
-Based on the tag attached to each of the boxes the system will automatically know how many, what and when the inventories are received in the warehouse or delivered from the warehouse.
-Once these changes are implemented manual labour hour will be significantly reduced involved in these processes.
+Based on the tag attached to each box, the system will automatically know how many, what and when the inventories are received in or delivered from the warehouse.
+Once these changes implement, manual labor hours will significantly reduce in these processes.
 Rajesh finds that the invoices are worth $45,000.

 - In the next step, he is informed that all the delivery trucks will be having GPS trackers installed.
-This will help in giving the location details of each and every truck thereby reducing personal stops and theft of equipment.
-For this entire GPS tracker to be installed on the hardware, software and labour for installation will cost the company $25,000 as per the records collected by Rajesh.
+It will help in giving the location details of every truck, thereby reducing personal stops and theft of equipment.
+For this entire GPS tracker to be installed on the hardware, software, and labor for installation will cost the company $25,000 as per the records collected by Rajesh.

 - In the final step, Rajesh prepares the financial statements of the company.
-He is accurate to put all these expenses incurred by the company for restructuring.
-This will clearly explain what were the costs involved and in which divisions cost were incurred.
+He is accurate in putting all these expenses incurred by the company for restructuring.
+It will clearly explain what the costs involved were and in which division cost was incurred.

 Restructuring Costs – Final Thoughts

-Restructuring charges form an integral part of the financial statements of the company though it has no significant impact on the share price of the company and neither does it affect the stakeholder’s interests.
-Analysts closely inspect any restructuring costs that comes up on the income statement to establish the fact whether a company may have charged a recurring expense to the restructuring account.
+Restructuring charges form an integral part of the financial statements of the company.
+However, it has no significant impact on the share price of the company, and neither does it affect the stakeholder’s interests.
+Analysts carefully inspect any restructuring costs that come up on the income statement to establish the fact of whether a company may have charged a recurring expense to the restructuring account.

 Restructuring Cost Video

-This has been a guide on Restructuring Costs.
-Here we discuss about types of restructuring costs, concept of restructuring charges accounting along with practical examples.
-To learn more, you may have alook at these suggested articles on advanced accounting –
+This article has been a guide on Restructuring Costs.
+Here we discuss types of restructuring costs, the concept of restructuring charges accounting along with practical examples.
+To learn more, you may have a look at these suggested articles on advanced accounting –